DEVOTIONALS

 “I wonder if this would be good for me?”

-When we are younger, we probably don’t have mature thoughts
+When we are younger, we probably don’t have this kind of mature

 “When do we start developing maturity?”